tomsterk/Thesis-Data-Science-Uplift/README.md

 │   ├── control_selected_multi.csv                                        # Control group selection — MTUM
 │   ├── treatment_selected_binary.csv                                     # Treatment group selection — Binary RF
 │   ├── treatment_selected_multi.csv                                      # Treatment group selection — MTUM
-│   ├── *_2.csv                                                           # New runs with additonal information on the control group about what incentive the control group received
+│   ├── *_2.csv                                                           # Same customers as the files without _2.
+The _2 files were generated because the earlier files did not contain the treatment control group which were needed for the evaluation.
 │   ├── Upload_crm_phase_2_winback.csv                                    # Combined file with all the customers that were selected for targeting and customers for the control group
 |   └── Correction_crm_users.csv                                          # Customers that were eligible to target with e-mail marketing in the customer data platform of the CRM team
 │